DevOpsCraftsman/CoSMIC/cosmic/cohesion/cohesion.md

     print("suspend timer")
 ```

-There is a big probality that, if the 2 others functionnality of the
+There is a big probality that, if the 2 other functionnality of the
 timer change, this third will need to be updated too.
 So, we better have to put them altogether: